Effects of quenching protocols based on parametric oscillators: Conclusions

 We have discussed the dynamics of one-degree of freedom Hamiltonian of the parametric oscillator type with a time-dependent frequency based on a Morse potential shape, up to possible translation and sign reversion.
 This provided us an analytical framework to examine both cases where there is a monotonic increasing or decreasing energy pumping mechanism, and cases where there is an alternance of them realized continuously.
 Depending on choices of the parameters, the pumping mechanism can be active unlimited or cease after a certain time interval.

-For time-dependent quadratic systems, solution to the Sch\"odinger equation and quantum dynamics are manifestly based on classical dynamics as the centroid and the spreads of a wave-packet follow exactly the evolution of a classical particle.
-We thus detailed the derivation of solution to classical equation of motion for the parametric oscillator with the time-dependent frequency we set out, and next we analyzed the features of their amplitudes.
-The generation of oscillation for solution amplitude, a consequence of the Sturm-Liouville problem determining the classical dynamics, has been argued as in connection with adiabaticity of initial condition and dynamics.
-Enhancement and suppression of oscillations by virtue of frequency parameter shape changes have been thoroughly inspected.
+For time-dependent quadratic systems, solution to the Sch\"odinger equation and quantum dynamics are manifestly based on classical dynamics as the centroid and the spreads of a wave-packet follow exactly the evolution of a classical particle \cite{ littlejohn,andrews, dieter book, manko}.
+We thus detailed (Appendix \ref{appendice}) the derivation of solution to classical equation of motion for the parametric oscillator with the time-dependent frequency we set out and (Section \ref{ss 5}) analyzed the features of their amplitudes $\sigma$, whose variations are governed by the Ermakov nonlinear differential equation and direct all the dynamical consequences.
+Enhancement and suppression of their oscillations by virtue of frequency parameter shape changes have been thoroughly inspected, with plots summarising the behavior of functions $\sigma$ for different values of the parameters involved and the initial conditions we adopted for the Ermakov differential problem (\ref{eq Ermakov}).
+Figures show, for instance, the manner Sakharov-type regular oscillatory patterns in systems' responses do form when the parametric frequency modifies to eventually approach a quality of stationarity.
+They also illustrate how, when initial conditions and the changes for the parametric driving are such that a big (non-adiabatic) effort is needed for the system to adapt itself to the dynamical circumstances, larger oscillation develop about the leading order curve from the WKBJ expansion method.
+Progressive enlargement of fluctuations for non-adiabatic changes of amplitudes $\sigma$ adapt closer and closer to (the absolute value of) the complete non-stationary mode solutions to the parametric oscillator equation; accordingly, the phases $\theta(t)$ of classical modes develop by alternating sudden continuous jumps to nearly constant traits, a behaviour inherited at the quantum level by the geometrical phases (\ref{eq7}).